-The foundations of the barn were first laid by Arlington in the late 1860s (we believe 1869).
+The foundations of the barn were first laid by Arlington in 1878.
 After the barn was built, it was used as housing for the building crew and farm hands as they built Arlington’s home on the property.
 The lumber used for the barn and home is all native timber (butternut, walnut, and cherry) from the farm.

 During his lifetime, Arlington used the barn for livestock, grain and equipment storage until his death in 1926 when his daughter Clara inherited the property.
 While Clara lived on the property she rented the barns and land to the King Family who eventually purchased the 80 acre farm in the 1970’s.

 When Duane King purchased the farm in the 1970’s the barn was used for raising cattle.
 The family transitioned to primarily grain farming in the 1990’s and for the next 20 years the barn was primarily used for storage and 4-H animals and fell into dis-repair.